HisRoyalRedness/HackerCalc/NOTES.md

 Todo
 ----

-* Rewriting literal parse tests to use TestCommon.LiteralTokensAreParsedCorrectly

 * Add VerifyBinaryTypeCombinationsOnEachOperator.
 Should probably add one for unary operators too
 * Complete the implementation of functions
 * Implement all the integer types